 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Nikon D70 and Nikon D90 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.

-Both the D70 and the D90 have been discontinued, but can regularly be found used on eBay.
+Both the D70 and the D90 have been discontinued, but can regularly be found used on ebay.
 The D70 was replaced by the Nikon D70s, while the D90 was followed by the Nikon D7000.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Nikon D70 Manual (free pdf) or the online Nikon D90 Manual.
+Further information on the features and operation of the D70 and D90 can be found, respectively, in the Nikon D70 Manual (free pdf) or the online Nikon D90 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Nikon D70 and the Nikon D90?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 - Faster shutter: Has higher mechanical shutter speed (1/8000s vs 1/4000s) to freeze action.

 - More affordable: Was introduced into a lower priced segment (23 percent cheaper at launch).